8,927,000 pageviews

 On November 6, 2014 District Attorney Kochems announced that 33-year-old Tracey Lin Hassel from nearby Hermitage, Pennsylvania had been charged with second-degree murder, third-degree murder, robbery and burglary in the Crash murder case.
 (Second-degree murder--in Pennsylvania the felony-murder doctrine--carried a sentence of life in prison.)
 Burglary and robbery were felonies that brought up to 20 years in prison.
 The penalty for third-degree murder in Pennsylvania was 20 to 40 years behind bars.

-According to the Mercer County prosecutor, Yracy Lin Hassel, who knew the victim, had broken into his home to steal money so she could bail her boyfriend out of jail.
+According to the Mercer County prosecutor, Yracy Lin Hassel, who knew the victim, broke into his home to steal money so she could bail her boyfriend out of jail.
 After stabbing Mr. Crash 76 times the suspect stole the diamond ring off his finger and cash from his pockets.

 Hassel, with a criminal record, was serving time at the state prison in Muncy, Pennsylvania.
 She had been convicted in February 2015 of several counts of burglary and robbery.